Claire Voisin: Work

 She was an invited speaker at the 1994 International Congress of Mathematicians in Zürich in the section 'Algebraic Geometry', and she was also invited as a plenary speaker at the 2010 International Congress of Mathematicians in Hyderabad.

 In 2014, she was elected to the Academia Europaea.
 She served on the Mathematical Sciences jury of the Infosys Prize from 2017 to 2019.

 In 2009 she became a member of the German Academy of Sciences Leopoldina.
 In May 2016, she was elected as a foreign associate of the National Academy of Sciences.
 Also in 2016, she became the first female mathematician member of the Collège de France and is the first holder of the Chair of Algebraic Geometry.
 She received the Gold medal of the French National Centre for Scientific Research (CNRS) in September 2016.
 The latter is the highest scientific research award in France.
 In 2017, she received the Shaw Prize in Mathematical Sciences together with János Kollár.
 She was named MSRI Clay Senior Scholar for 2008-2009 and Spring 2019.
 She was elected Foreign Member of the Royal Society in 2021.
 She was elected International Honorary Member of the American Academy of Arts and Sciences in 2022.
 For 2023 she was awarded the BBVA Foundation Frontiers of Knowledge Award in Basic Sciences (jointly with Yakov Eliashberg).
-In 2024 she received the Crafoord Prize in Mathematics.
+In 2024 she became the first woman awarded the Crafoord Prize in Mathematics.